Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Dynamical behavior

-here we set $\int|\psi|^{2}d\boldsymbol{r}=1$.
-We have plotted the dependence of IPR on the lattice depth $V_0$ and interlayer coupling $\Omega$ (Fig.\ref{IPR}a).
-We find that the IPR rises as $V_0$ increases, which indicates that the state distribution becomes more localized with increasing $V_0$.
-And the IPR exhibits a nonmonotonic behavior with $\Omega$, initially decreasing and then increasing.
-In particular, the minimum of the IPR-$\Omega$ curve gradually approaches $\Omega=1E_r$ as $V_0$ increases, here we set recoil energy $E_r=\hbar^2k^2/2m$ as energy unit in this letter.
-Therefore, we select the minimum $\Omega=1E_r$ and shallow lattice depth $V_0=4E_r$ as basic parameters for our numerical calculations (red star in FIG.\ref{IPR}a).
+where we set $\int|\psi|^{2}d\boldsymbol{r}=1$.
+Figure \ref{IPR}(a) illustrates the dependence of IPR on the lattice depth $V_0$ and interlayer coupling $\Omega$.
+The IPR increases with $V_0$, indicating a more localized DW distribution.
+In contrast, it exhibits a non-monotonic dependence on $\Omega$, first decreasing and then increasing.
+The minimum of the IPR-$\Omega$ curve is around $\Omega=E_r$ with energy unit $E_r=\hbar^2k^2/2m$, indicating the best superfluidity.
+In addition, the GP equations is used to describe the superfluid BECs in shallow optical lattices, but $V_0$ must remain sufficiently large to ensure a well-defined lattice distribution.
+Based on this condition, we select $\Omega=E_r$ and $V_0=4E_r$ as basic parameters for our numerics (red star in Fig. \ref{IPR}(a)).
+The other parameters used in our numerical computations are $N=2\times 10^4$ and $\theta=9.43^\circ$ (m=3, n=4).

-In addition, we also plot the IPR of dynamical DW.
-We observe pronounced increases, plateaus, and decreases in IPR during specific time intervals, indicating distinct evolutionary stages of the DW, which we will quantitatively analyze in Sec. \ref{sec-2}.
-And these pronounced IPR variations may signal a novel quantum dynamical phase transition.
+However, the IPR is always at the order $N^{-1}$ in the whole dynamical evolution, whose variation is too small to reflect the localization of the system.
+Therefore, we introduce the mean-square displacement (MSD) $\sigma(t)=[\frac{\int r^2|\psi|^{2}d\boldsymbol{r}}{\int|\psi|^{2}d\boldsymbol{r}}]^\frac{1}{2}$ \cite{interactioninduced,MSD1,MSD2} to quantitatively distinguish the different dynamical behaviors of the system at a long evolution time. $\sigma(t)$ keep a stable value at early evolution time, indicating the system remains unexcited and exhibits localized behavior.
+Then $\sigma(t)$ tends to linearly increase in a large evolution time, characterizing its delocalized behavior (Fig. \ref{IPR}(b) red curve).
+Notably, this linear increase comprises different segments with distinct slopes, implying four evolution stages.